Meet Our Team

 Katie joined Faith in Place in August 2017.
 In her current role as Communications Senior Coordinator, she manages Faith in Place's social media and website, supports database management with a focus on communicating to supporters and optimizing their user experience, and is an active member of planning the organization's largest annual events, such as the Green Team Summit, Annual Advocacy Day, and Annual Celebration & Fundraisers.
 Katie and Lauren also co-host Faith in Place's podcast: Voices of the Earth!

-Prior to taking on her current role in January 2019, she served as the Communications Support person.
-Katie initially came to Faith in Place through the Lutheran Volunteer Corps—a service year program that emphasizes simple, sustainable living, intentional community, and spirituality—to manage the Winter Farmers Market program during its 2017-2018 season.
+Prior to her work on the Communications team, Katie came to Faith in Place through the Lutheran Volunteer Corps—a service year program that emphasizes simple, sustainable living, intentional community, and spirituality—to manage the Winter Farmers Market program during its 2017-2018 season.